 State budget reduction has resulted in a reduced budget apportionment for Palomar College.
 This has negatively impacted class sections and services offered to students.
 Unemployment remains high and displaced workers are seeking retraining opportunities but have less access to our college services due to the national and state financial climate.
-More than ever before, it is imperative that we implement a formal and permanent job placement service and/or an internship program to meet the demands of our students and the displaced job seekers in the workforce.
+More than ever before, it is imperative that we implement a formal and

+II.
+B. Additional programs to develop (consider enrollment trends, student demands, wait times, comprehensiveness, etc.) permanent job placement service and/or an internship program to meet the demands of our students and the displaced job seekers in the workforce.
 Employment opportunities is one of the most frequently asked question Career Center visitors inquire about.
 The center provides job announcement and internship information, what students receive is assistance in preparing for jobs searches and interviews, but ultimately, what they need is becoming gainfully employed.